View More Images

 The route includes undulating forest terrain and some steeper sections.
 The tour materials provided, including the route booklet, fully complement this tour and are based on Walk Japan's extensive research of the Tohoku area and its expertise derived from over 30 years of leading guided walking tours throughout Japan.

 A Level 4 tour, the daily distances walked on the Michinoku Coastal Wayfarer tour are between 10–15km (6.2–9.4 miles) and elevation gain between 150–500m (492–1,641ft).
-Options are provided to lengthen each day’s itinerary to suit your energy levels.
+Options may be provided to lengthen or shorten each day’s itinerary to suit your energy levels.
 There are some ascents on well-maintained forest trails and also some steep flights of steps.
 Your main luggage is transferred for you between each day’s accommodation.
 Also included in the tour are four transfers by private vehicle to the start and from the end of more remote walking trails.

 What is included?